maxsnew/grammars-and-semantic-actions/README.md

 ### Non-linear Types
 In the denotational semantics of `Lambekᴰ`, the non-linear types are interpreted in the category `Set`.
 In our implementation, we simply reuse Agda's type system to encode the non-linear fragment of the theory.
 That is, the universe of non-linear types `U` is interpreted in Agda as `Type ℓ` (at some level `ℓ`).

 Because we reuse the host language to encode the non-linear types, we give no embedded syntax for the non-linear fragment of `Lambekᴰ`.
-That is, the non-linear `Lambekᴰ` types `A B : U` are interpreted as Agda types `A B : Type ℓ`, and non-linear terms `A ⊢ B` of `Lambekᴰ` are interperted with the ordinary function type in Agda `A → B`.
+That is, the non-linear `Lambekᴰ` types `A B : U` are interpreted as Agda types `A B : Type ℓ`, and non-linear terms `A ⊢ B` of `Lambekᴰ` are interpreted with the ordinary function type in Agda `A → B`.

 ### Linear Types
 In the denotational semantics, linear types are represented as type-valued functions over strings.
 We use that same encoding in this implementation with the `Grammar` type, given in `Grammar.Base`